Team McChord Conducts CBRN Training for Rainier War

-Airmen from the 62nd Airlift Wing practice self aid buddy care during Exercise Rainier War on Joint Base Lewis-McChord, Washington, on April 21, 2021.
+Airmen from the 62nd Airlift Wing and 627th Air Base Group don chemical, biological, radiological and nuclear defense gear during Exercise Rainier War on Joint Base Lewis-McChord, Washington, on April 21, 2021.
 Exercise Rainier War tests the 62nd AW’s capability to plan, generate and execute a deployment tasking, sustain contingency operations, demonstrate Full Spectrum Readiness while executing Agile Combat Employment in a Contested, Degraded and Operationally Limited environment.
 (U.S. Air Force photo by Senior Airman Zoe Thacker)

 |Date Taken: